F18/ai-aircargo-planning-agent/docs/notes.md

 Regression searches have the disadvantage of not allowing for the definition of heuristic estimation.

+# Partial-order Planning
+Any planning algorithm that can place two actions into a plan without specifying which comes first is called a partial-order planner.
+The partial-order solution corresponds to all the possible solutions of total-order plans; each of these is called a linearization of the partial-order plan.

 ## Planning Graph

 In the following project, you will implement a **planning graph**, which is a